Shejalsingh12/Disease-Prediction-System/README.md

 Employed advanced preprocessing and feature engineering methods to enhance data quality and model accuracy.
 Conducted thorough model evaluation and validation to ensure robust predictions.

-  3.Interdisciplinary Collaboration:
+3. Interdisciplinary Collaboration:
 Partnered with healthcare experts to ensure the predictions aligned with clinical priorities.
 Focused on making the model outcomes both practically relevant and scientifically sound.

 Instructions to Run the Project:

 1.Open a terminal window.

 2.Navigate to the project directory: cd path_to/online_project

 3.Launch Jupyter Notebook to view and manage project files: jupyter notebook

 4.Run the Streamlit application by executing the following command: streamlit run app.py